-The 15th Workflows in Support of Large-Scale Science (WORKS) Workshop will be held in conjunction with SC20 on Sunday November 15, 2020 in Atlanta, GA.
+The 15th Workflows in Support of Large-Scale Science (WORKS) Workshop will be held in conjunction with SC20 on November 11, 2020 (virtual event).

 - October 1, 2020 – E-copyright registration completed by authors